kevin-weitgenant/owl-control/README.md

 ## 🎮 What is OWL Control?

-OWL Control automatically records your gameplay sessions (video + keyboard/mouse inputs) from supported single-player games using OBS websocket.
+OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from single-player games, using OBS to do the recording work.
 This data is uploaded to create a public dataset that researchers worldwide can use to train AI models.

 ## 🚀 Getting Started (User Installation)